alexarnimueller/modlAMP/README.rst

 -------------------------

 For AMP QSAR models, different options exist of choosing negative / inactive peptide examples.
-We assembled several datasets for classification tasks, that can be read by the :mod:`modlamp.datasets` module.
-The available datasets can be found in the documentation of the :mod:`modlamp.datasets` module.
+We assembled several datasets for classification tasks, that can be read by the ``modlamp.datasets`` module.
+The available datasets can be found in the documentation of the ``modlamp.datasets`` module.

 :Example: **Helical AMPs vs. random all helical peptides**